 The programme comprises a curriculum that is delivered over 9 terms (3 years).
-The first year of the programme involves 35 weeks of programmed activity, whilst years 2 and 3 each consist of 42 weeks of programmed activity including academic and clinical components - attendance at which is compulsory.
+The first year of the programme involves 37 weeks of programmed activity.
+Year 2 comprises 42 weeks and Year 3 comprises 37 weeks of programmed activity including academic and clinical components - attendance at which is compulsory.